-The classroom is matched up with another classroom in the country or the world.
-The students communicate by letter or e-mail and compare characteristics of place such as methods of transportation, weather, resources and culture.
+The classroom is matched up with another classroom (or any group of people) in the country or the world.
+The students communicate by letter or e-mail and compare characteristics of place such as methods of transportation, weather, resources, and culture.
 Students will eventually work with their pen pal classroom to design and implement a service project.

 The learner will:

-- The Country Mouse and City Mouse (see Bibliographical References)
+- read aloud copy of the book The Country Mouse and City Mouse

-Students can discuss this project at home and ask for suggestions from their families.
+Discuss this project at home and ask for suggestions from families.
 When the students receive their pen pal letters, allow them to bring the letters home to share.
 Encourage students to find out whether their parents/guardians had pen pals and how they met them.
 This could spark an interesting and meaningful discussion at home.

 - Brett, Jan.
 Town Mouse Country Mouse.
 Puffin, 2003.
 ISBN: 069811986X

 Have the students write an introductory letter describing themselves, their interests, their schools, what they are learning, their favorite subject, their hobbies and their community.
-Students can include information from their brainstorming, such as how they get to school, what they like to wear, what type of industry or natural resources are there, geography, weather/climate description, etc.
+Students can include information, such as how they get to school, what they like to wear, what type of industry or natural resources are there, geography, weather/climate description, etc.

 Take some photos of things that may help the pen pals visualize their community: the school, library, parks, recreation areas, downtown, etc. Include some photos in the envelope going to the pen pals.
 Students may include a photograph or drawing of themselves.
 (Some teachers may prefer to leave personal pictures out so students are not prejudiced by appearances in their initial impressions.
 When they get to know and like each other, they can share pictures.)